pvamos/sensor-protocol/README.md

 ## 📦 Frame Types

 The maximum frame size is **125 bytes** of data plus **3 bytes** of ECC.
-Primary frames and continuation frames are typically transmitted in the same TCP/MQTT package, frames exist only to fit the ECC block size.
+Primary frames and continuation frames are transmitted together, typically in the same TCP/MQTT package, frames exist only to fit the ECC block size.

 ### 1. Primary Frame